Virtual Partitions

 concurrent Virtual Partitions.
 This approach allows Karafka to occupy all the threads under optimal conditions.

-Limiting number of Virtual Partitions
+Limiting Number of Virtual Partitions

 However, it also means that other topics may not get their fair share of resources.
 To mitigate this, you may dedicate only 80% of the available threads to Virtual Partitions.